Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

 \subsubsection{Algorithm for P2 (BPFA)}

 We update the parameters of BPFA using Gibbs sampling.
 We are therefore stochastically optimizing (\ref{eqn.objective2}), but only for this sub-problem.
-With reference to Algorithm \ref{alg.bpfa}, the P2 sub-problem entails sampling new values for the dictionary $D$, the binary vectors $\zz_i$ and weights $\s_i$, with which we construct $\alpha_i = \s_i \circ \zz_i$ through the element-wise product, the precisions $\gamma_\varepsilon$ and $\gamma_{sk}$, and the beta probabilities $\pi_{1:K}$, which give the probability that $z_{ik} = 1$.
+With reference to Algorithm \ref{alg.bpfa}, the P2 sub-problem entails sampling new values for the complex dictionary $D$, the binary vectors $\zz_i$ and real-valued weights $\s_i$ (with which we construct $\alpha_i = \s_i \circ \zz_i$ through the element-wise product), the precisions $\gamma_\varepsilon$ and $\gamma_{s}$, and the probabilities $\pi_{1:K}$, with $\pi_k$ giving the probability that $z_{ik} = 1$.
 In principle, there is no limit to the number of samples that can be made, with the final sample giving the updates used in the other sub-problems.
 We found that a single sample is sufficient in practice and leads to a faster algorithm.
-The samples we make are given below.
+We describe the sampling procedure below.